Ovambo Uprising

-The Ovambo Uprising was an uprising against Portuguese colonial rule in World War I. It lasted from about 18 December 1914 to 6 February 1917 with the death of its leader, King Mandume yaNdemufayo, by South African forces in Namibia.
+The Ovambo Uprising was an uprising against Portuguese colonial rule during World War I. It lasted from 18 December 1914 to 6 February 1917 with the death of its leader, King Mandume yaNdemufayo, by South African forces in Namibia.
 The war pitted Portuguese troops, commanded by General António Júlio da Costa Pereira de Eça, against an Ovambo army, composed mainly of fighters from the Oukwanyama clan.

 Background

 Before the Scramble for Africa, the area of Southern Angola was owned by the Kwanyama Kingdom.
-The Berlin agreements of 1884 split the kingdom and the larger Ovambo ethnic group as a whole between two colonial powers, without any say from any from the native people in Angola.
+The Berlin agreements of 1884 split the kingdom and the larger Ovambo ethnic group as a whole between two colonial powers, without any say from the native people in Angola.
 However, none of the two powers would attempt occupation or administration for at least two decades.
 All Portuguese efforts to subjugate the Ovambo were unsuccessful until the conquest of Ombandja in 1907 and Evale in 1912 during the Portuguese campaign against the Ovambo.
 The reason the Ovambo were so hard to subjugate was that they were well-armed and too formidable to even try to conquer such an economically unpromising region, especially before 1907.

 Despite the Brussels Conference Act of 1890, which made it illegal to sell gun and ammunition to Africans, traders from both Germany and Portugal continued to smuggle in weapons, alcohol, ivory, and cattle into Ovamboland (the area made up of ethnic Ovambo).
 Ovambo leaders sought guns above all else in their dealings with merchants since they needed them for their raids.
-Due to decades of these illegal arms trades, many of the Ovambo kingdoms owned large amounts of guns and their military capacity was not to be underestimated.
+Due to decades of these illegal arms trades, many of the Ovambo kingdoms owned large numbers of guns and their military capacity was not to be underestimated.
 Almost every Ovambo owned a gun, and a revolt even broke out there a decade before.
 The German and Portuguese had tried to stop the trading of arms but were unable to do so.
 This all changed when Mandume rose to power in 1911.
 Mandume expelled all traders from his kingdom because of the colonial intrusion which threatened his sovereignty, while other Kingdoms were still welcoming to traders.